 The acceptance of your offers is subject to the availability of funds in your Platform Account and other conditions set out on the Platform Terms.

-To ensure that all parties are committed to the transaction, once an offer has been made for a Funding Request, it cannot be cancelled.
+To ensure all parties are committed to the transaction, once an offer has been made for a Funding Request, it cannot be cancelled.

 The amount that you have earmarked for the particular Funding Request will be returned to your Platform Account.